TeamMiKo/buddyshopping-backend/README.md

 The app consists of the client and the server.
 The client is a JS app running on the Ecwid storefront.
 The server is a Nim app running in the cloud.

+This repo is the home of the server.

 ## Build Instructions